Ogamoh19/Console-Calculator/README.md

  ###### Info

-  >The ExpressionCalculator class has alternative method
+  >The ExpressionCalculator class has alternative method which returns true if compilationof the source code